SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 [/code-adapter]
 [task-description]
 # Description
-Special number is number **divisible by all of its digits** without remainder.
+The special number is a number **divisible by all of its digits** without remainder.

 Write a program, which: